Valks-Games/Survivor/CONTRIBUTING.md

 ## C# Style & Guidelines
 - Private variables should be camelCase.
+- If a public variable has 2 or so characters, keep everything UPPERCASE (ID (not Id or id))
+- If a private variable has 2 or so characters, keep everything LOWERCASE (id)
 - Public variables should follow the PascalFormat
 - Methods should follow PascalFormat
 - Do not remove informative comments.